Jermall Charlo: Charlo vs. Williams

-Charlo's next title defense was set to be against the No. 1 contender Julian Williams (22-0-1, 14 KOs) on December 10, 2016 at the USC Galen Center in Los Angeles, California.
+Charlo's next title defense was set to be against the No. 1 contender Julian Williams (22–0–1, 14 KOs) on December 10, 2016, at the USC Galen Center in Los Angeles, California.
 The fight was pushed back as Charlo was nursing an eye injury and was given a 60-day medical extension by IBF.
 There were also rumours that Charlo would vacate the title to move up to middleweight.
 Charlo retained his IBF light middleweight title with a fifth round stoppage of Williams.
 Charlo dropped Williams in the second round with a powerful jab.
 Williams came back and fought a clever fight, making Charlo miss, slipping punches, landing some good counters.
 In round 5, Charlo landed a right uppercut, dropping Williams hard.
-Williams got up, however Charlo went for the finish, and got it with a third knockdown after a barrage of punches ending with a left hook.
+Williams got up; however, Charlo went for the finish, and got it with a third knockdown after a barrage of punches ending with a left hook.
 After the referee stopped the fight, Williams went over to congratulate Charlo.
 Charlo didn't want to embrace and told Williams,"I don't want your congratulations, I want your apology."
 The crowd noticing the heat between the two corners started to boo Charlo.
 In the post fight interview, Charlo stated Williams had disrespected him leading up to the fight, he also called out Canelo and Golovkin, stating he would move up to middleweight.
 The fight aired on Showtime and averaged 321,000 viewers, peaking at 370,000 viewers.

 Middleweight

-Charlo officially vacated his IBF light middleweight title on February 16, 2017 in order to move up to middleweight.
+Charlo officially vacated his IBF light middleweight title on February 16, 2017, in order to move up to middleweight.
 Charlo had wanted to unify the light middleweight division, but there were no titlists available.
 At the time, twin Jermell, who Jermall had vowed not to fight, held the WBC title.
 He also stated after the Williams fight that he had been struggling to make weight.
-Charlo told ESPN, "It was either going to be a big fight for me at 154 pounds, like against Miguel Cotto or Canelo Alvarez, something big like that, or move up," On March 11, WBC ranked Charlo number 2 ahead of David Lemieux and Curtis Stevens, who were ranked number 3 and 4 respectively.
+Charlo told ESPN, "It was either going to be a big fight for me at 154 pounds, like against Miguel Cotto or Canelo Álvarez, something big like that, or move up," On March 11, WBC ranked Charlo number 2 ahead of David Lemieux and Curtis Stevens, who were ranked number 3 and 4 respectively.
 The IBF gave Charlo a number 3 ranking.
 In March 2017, it was reported by ESPN Deportes that an announcement would be made for Charlo to fight WBC number 1 ranked, Argentinian boxer Jorge Sebastian Heiland in a final eliminator.